LeeTuah/lighting_in_opengl/README.md

 ## Local Setup (Compile) and Installation

+**IF THE PRE-BUILD EXECUTABLES FROM THE RELEASES SECTION DO NOT WORK FOR YOU (I.E. BUGGING OUT/CRASHING/NOT WORKING/ETC...), ONLY THEN TRY TO COMPILE IT LOCALLY, ELSE JUST RUN THE PRE-BUILT FILES**
 To run this project locally, you will need a C++ compiler (`g++`/`gcc`) that supports C++23, `make`, and `pkg-config`.
 You also need to install the required dependencies: GLFW, FreeType2, and GLM.

 ### Prerequisites

 #### Windows (using MSYS2)
 If you are on Windows, it is highly recommended to use [MSYS2](https://www.msys2.org/) (specifically the UCRT64 environment) to install the dependencies and compile the code.
+Go to the MSYS2 website and install the MSYS2 compiler for your pc.
+There should be a [tutorial](https://www.msys2.org/) on how to install the compiler.

 Open your MSYS2 UCRT64 terminal and run:

 ```bash
 pacman -S mingw-w64-ucrt-x86_64-gcc mingw-w64-ucrt-x86_64-make mingw-w64-ucrt-x86_64-pkgconf mingw-w64-ucrt-x86_64-glfw mingw-w64-ucrt-x86_64-freetype mingw-w64-ucrt-x86_64-glm